MicrosoftDocs/architecture-center/docs/reference-architectures/serverless/web-app.md

 ### Authentication

 The `GetStatus` API in the reference implementation uses Azure AD to authenticate requests.
-Azure AD supports the Open ID Connect protocol, which is an authentication protocol built on top of the OAuth 2 protocol.
+Azure AD supports the OpenID Connect protocol, which is an authentication protocol built on top of the OAuth 2 protocol.

 In this architecture, the client application is a single-page application (SPA) that runs in the browser.
 This type of client application cannot keep a client secret or an authorization code hidden, so the implicit grant flow is appropriate.
 (See [Which OAuth 2.0 flow should I use?][oauth-flow]).
 Here's the overall flow: